 Clearly, there’s a lot to consider when taking a job in another state.
 You might be able to maximize your paycheck by living cheaply in a major city or high-paying state like California.
 For example, you could get a roommate or live outside of the downtown area and take a train to work.

-Keep this information in mind as you look towards your post-pandemic future.
+Keep this information in mind as you plan out the future of your career.
 And remember, you’re worth every penny.